demisto/content/Packs/DemistoRESTAPI/Integrations/CoreRESTAPI/CoreRESTAPI_description.md

 4. Copy and paste the key.

 ### URL
-1. In Cortex XSOAR 8.0.0 and above, go to Settings -> API Keys.
+In Cortex XSOAR 8.0.0 and above
+1. Go to Settings -> API Keys.
 2. Click the **Copy URL** button in the top right corner.
 </~XSOAR>

 Provide Auth ID when using<~XSIAM> Cortex XSIAM </~XSIAM><~XSOAR> Cortex XSOAR 8.0.0 and above.
 If the version is 6.x.x, you can leave it empty </~XSOAR>.
-The Auth ID can be found next to the generated API Key in the "API Keys" page.